ilios/user-guide/schools/vocabularies.md

 ### Confirmation Message

 After adding the new term, a message confirming the addition of the new term appears.
+A link is provided to review or edit the new term.

 ![confirmation message](../images/schools/vocabularies/confirmation_message.png)